droogie/physmem_sys/README.md

 # physmem_sys

-An unrestricted driver to map physical memory to userland.
-It exposes an IOCTL for requesting a physical address and length, which will return a virtual address to leverage in userland.
+An unrestricted Windows driver to map physical memory to userland.
+It exposes an `IOCTL` for requesting a physical address and length, which will return a virtual address to leverage in userland.

 ## Build